 ConclusionThe modern days of economic independence, new wave thoughts, of behaviour and thought processes are now touching the lives of most educated women in the 19 to 30 age group.
 The dimensions described above are all works in progress.
 The rapidly evolving information technologies have made the change even faster.
 Such changes are good for the consumption-driven economy.

-The question of dominance of men is a old concept that is wrong.
-Women as mother,sister,daughter,daughter-in-law need to be viewed as the same, then this issue and the potential misunderstandings would not arise.
+The question of the dominance of men is an old concept that is wrong.
+If a woman as a mother, sister, daughter or daughter-in-law etc are accepted as individuals the potential misunderstandings would not arise.

 Spending the money and enjoying life is not bad as long as it's within the limits.
 Whether a woman earns or not, at various stages we need to support her or allow her to have the freedom on 'living a life' like how we do for an unemployed son or younger brother, a married son or a father as the head of the family etc.